Feeling Rejected or Abandoned? Ways to Manage the Pain and Move Forward

 A Few Common Signs That an Adult Is Struggling With Abandonment Issues

-Low self-esteem, self-effacing comments
+Low self-esteem or self-effacing comments

 An inability to deeply trust others

-Engage in behaviors that sabotage relationships
+Engaging in actions that sabotage relationships

-Very detached or very clingy
+Very detached or very clingy behaviors

-Seeking to control situations to avoid rejection
+Seeking to control people or situations to avoid rejection

-Mood swings
+Mood swings and emotional volatility

-Social withdrawal
+Social isolation and/or withdrawal

 How Abandonment Issues Can Harm Adult Relationships